Gloucester County Institute of Technology: Adult programs

-APA research paper

-All students in College Prep (CP) and Honors classes at GCIT must complete an APA research paper (although teachers may vary the format at their discretion).
-To assist students, GCIT staff members provide a free APA manual that students can download.
-This manual is available on GCIT's website or by the following link.

 Awards, recognition and rankings

-Schooldigger.com ranked GCIT 85th out of 396 public high schools statewide in its 2012 rankings, representing an increase of 31 positions from its 2011 ranking.
-The rankings are based on the combined percentage of students classified as proficient or above proficient on the mathematics (89.3%) and language arts literacy (99.3%) components of the High School Proficiency Assessment (HSPA).
+GCIT is generally the highest ranked high school in Gloucester County; in 2025, GCIT was ranked 117th of 428 high schools statewide by Niche, and NJ Advance Media ranked GCIT 52nd of 358 high schools statewide based on public school data from the New Jersey Department of Education.

 Athletics

 The GCIT Cheetahs compete as one of the member schools in the Tri-County Conference, which is comprised of 21 public and private high schools located in Camden, Cape May, Cumberland, Gloucester, and Salem counties.
 The conference is overseen by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,209 athletes in grades 9-12 as of the 2022–2023 school year, the school was classified by the NJSIAA as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The Cheetahs is the name of all GCIT's sporting teams.

 GCIT's varsity softball team successfully defended the NJTAC state tournament title in 2007, defeating Sussex County Technical School 22–1.
 GCIT's boys' soccer team has made the New Jersey state playoffs for two consecutive years, and its boys' baseball team has won back-to-back state championships.